josephmisiti/awesome-machine-learning/README.md

 * [Upgini](https://github.com/upgini/upgini): Free automated data & feature enrichment library for machine learning - automatically searches through thousands of ready-to-use features from public and community shared data sources and enriches your training dataset with only the accuracy improving features.
 * [AutoML-Implementation-for-Static-and-Dynamic-Data-Analytics](https://github.com/Western-OC2-Lab/AutoML-Implementation-for-Static-and-Dynamic-Data-Analytics): A tutorial to help machine learning researchers to automatically obtain optimized machine learning models with the optimal learning performance on any specific task.
 * [SKBEL](https://github.com/robinthibaut/skbel): A Python library for Bayesian Evidential Learning (BEL) in order to estimate the uncertainty of a prediction.
 * [NannyML](https://bit.ly/nannyml-github-machinelearning): Python library capable of fully capturing the impact of data drift on performance.
 Allows estimation of post-deployment model performance without access to targets.
+* [cleanlab](https://github.com/cleanlab/cleanlab) - The standard data-centric AI package for data quality and machine learning with messy, real-world data and labels.
+* [AutoGluon](https://github.com/awslabs/autogluon): AutoML for Image, Text, Tabular, Time-Series, and MultiModal Data.

 <a name="python-data-analysis--data-visualization"></a>
 #### Data Analysis / Data Visualization